SHAMYEET/Cognify/README.md

-🤖 Prep AI
+🤖 Prep AI:Your personal interview coach
-Your Personal AI Interview Coach

-Prep AI is a web-based application designed to help users practice for behavioral interviews by providing AI-generated questions and constructive feedback.
-Built for a fast-paced hackathon, this tool leverages the power of Google's Gemini API to create a realistic and helpful interview preparation experience.
+Ace Your Next Behavioral Interview.

+Let's be real, behavioral interviews can be tough.
+It's hard to practice for those "tell me about a time when..." questions without feeling repetitive.
+I built Prep AI during a hackathon to scratch my own itch: a simple tool for realistic practice and instant, honest feedback.
+It uses the Google Gemini API to make sure you're always on your toes.

-✨ Features
+✨ What it Does
-🤖 AI-Generated Questions: Get unique, high-quality behavioral interview questions on demand.

-💡 Instant Feedback: Submit your answers and receive an immediate, concise summary of your performance.

-📊 Detailed Analysis: Option to get in-depth feedback based on the STAR (Situation, Task, Action, Result) method.

-📱 Responsive Design: A clean, modern, and fully responsive layout that works on both desktop and mobile.

-🌗 Smart Theming: Automatically detects your system's preferred theme (light/dark) and allows you to toggle between them.

-🎬 Interactive Experience: UI elements like text streaming and smart button states create a smooth, app-like feel.
+Unlimited, Realistic Questions: No more stale, predictable questions from a list.
+Get a fresh behavioral prompt every time you click 'Next'.

+Feedback That Actually Helps: Get a quick summary of what you did well and where you can improve.
+No fluff, just actionable advice.

+Deep Dive with the STAR Method: Want to know why the feedback says what it does?
+Get a detailed breakdown of your answer based on the industry-standard STAR framework.

+Clean, Focused UI: A simple, modern interface that works great on any device, because your focus should be on practicing, not fighting the layout.

+Light & Dark Modes: Automatically syncs with your system theme, with a toggle if you feel like a change.

-🚀 Tech Stack
+🚀 Built With
-🛠️ Getting Started
-To run this project locally, follow these simple steps:
+🛠️ How to Run It
+Want to fire this up locally?
+It couldn't be easier:

-Clone the repository (or download the files).
+Clone this repo or just download the three main files.

-Place the files index.html, style.css, and script.js in the same folder.
+Toss index.html, style.css, and script.js into the same folder.

-Open index.html in your favorite web browser.
+Open index.html in your browser.

-That's it!
-The application is fully self-contained and requires no build steps or installations.
+That's all.
+No installers, no build steps, no nonsense.

-⚙️ How It Works
+⚙️ How It Works (The Guts)
-The user clicks "Start Interview" to initiate the process.

-A call is made to the Gemini API to fetch a behavioral question.
-The prompt is engineered to request concise, plain-text questions.

-The user types their answer into the text area.
+Prep AI is a simple frontend that talks to the Google Gemini API.
+Here’s the play-by-play:

+When you ask for a question, the app pings the API with a carefully tuned prompt to get a good behavioral question.

+You type your answer and hit submit.

-Upon submitting, the user's answer and the original question are sent back to the Gemini API with a system prompt that instructs the AI to act as an interview coach and provide feedback.
+The app sends your answer and the original question back to the API, but this time it tells the AI to act as a critical but fair interview coach.

-The initial feedback is displayed, and an option for more detailed, STAR-based feedback becomes available.

-The entire user flow is managed with robust error handling, including an exponential backoff strategy to handle temporary API overloads.
+The AI's feedback streams back to the screen.
+I also built in a retry-logic in case the API is having a busy day.

-🔮 Future Improvements
+🔮 What's Next?
-[1] Session History: Store past questions and feedback for users to review.

-[2] Question Categories: Allow users to select specific types of questions (e.g., Leadership, Teamwork).

-[3] Voice-to-Text: Re-implement speech recognition for a hands-free experience.
+This was built in a very short timespan, so there's plenty more that could be done.
+Here are a few ideas floating around:

+Session History: It'd be cool to see a log of your past answers and track your improvement over time.

+Question Categories: Let users focus on specific skills like "Leadership," "Teamwork," or "Conflict Resolution."

+Voice Mode: Re-implement speech-to-text so you can practice your answers by speaking them, which is way more realistic.

-[4] User Accounts: Add user authentication to save progress across devices.
+User Accounts: Maybe add a simple login to save your session history.